 Any trees along CMD roadways and easements that pose safety concerns or property damage are investigated and appropriate steps taken to ensure a safe environment within the community boundaries.

 This program also includes new plantings of trees throughout the community.

-Bark beetles tend to be specific to certain types of trees; the pine beetle is specific to Lodgepole pine and Ponderosa pine trees.
+Bark beetles tend to be specific to certain types of trees; the pine beetle is specific to lodgepole pine and ponderosa pine trees.
 Other bark beetles active in Cordillera include the spruce beetle and the fir beetle.
 Beetle activity tends to move in cycles where the populations grow and shrink.
-Around 2000 in Canada, beetle activity exploded into an epidemic which moved south, reaching Cordillera around 2004 and peaking in 2009 and 2010.
-Since 2010, pine beetle activity in Cordillera had subsided and in 2013 it appeared to be at pre-epidemic levels.
-However, even at non-epidemic levels, beetles continue to inhabit and kill trees within Cordillera.
+Even at non-epidemic levels, beetles inhabit and kill trees within Cordillera.

 Aspen is another common species of tree in Cordillera.
 Aspen are interesting as they grow from roots that spread from other aspen trees and new trees are considered clones.
 In the fall you may notice that large groups of aspen turn gold at the same time, while others are still green.
 This is because the leaves of all of the trees in a clone turn at one time.

 Aspen trees in Colorado are also experiencing a high level of mortality.
 There is not one definitive cause for this decline.
 Experts cite several contributing factors, including several summers of draught, rising temperatures, old age and disease.
 This has been labeled Sudden Aspen Decline, or SAD.
 When a stand of aspen begins to experience health issues, the entire stand may become affected.
 What is alarming about SAD is that some aspen stands that are dying show no signs of regeneration or new growth.
 There is no treatment for SAD.